MHaringa/insurancerating/cran-comments.md

 ## Resubmission

-* Fixed NOTE in DESCRIPTION meta-information: author field differs from that derived from Authors@R
+* Fixed NOTE in DESCRIPTION meta-information: Changed field Author to Authors@R.

 This is a resubmission.
 In this version: